Are you sure that you breathe when playing the piano?

 - The exercise is purposely easy to facilitate this.

-- The octaves selected for these exercises are away from the middle of the piano, preventing ulnar deviation, awkward positions, and allowing the arms to remain free.
+- The octaves selected for these exercises are away from the middle of the piano, preventing ulnar deviation, awkward positions, and allowing the arms to remain free, without elbows tucked in.

 - Teachers can share the exercises by rote.